glyph/Fritter/README.md

 - Install from PyPI with [`pip install fritter`](https://pypi.org/project/fritter/).
 - Read the documentation at [fritter.readthedocs.io](https://fritter.readthedocs.io/).

-## The Pitch
+## What Is It, and Why Do I Need It?

 Fritter is a one-stop clock shop, allowing you to schedule over very short or very long periods of time.
 Wherever you need something to happen in the future, Fritter has something for you.
 Here are just some of the use-cases:

 - If you have an algorithm that processes work over time and you want a unified interface to be able to deploy it across a variety of event loops, take a